dotnet/AspNetCore.Docs/aspnetcore/client-side/libman/libman-vs.md

   ![Uninstall library context menu option](_static/uninstall-menu-option.png)

 Alternatively, you can manually edit the *libman.json* file and save.
-The restore operation runs on save and removes the library files that are no longer part of the LibMan manifest.
+The [restore operation](#restore-library-files) runs when the file is saved.
+Library files, which are no longer defined in *libman.json*, are removed from the project.

 ## Update library version